ML-Bioinfo-CEITEC/ENNGene/README.md

 (*Installation from PyPI currently not available due to missing dependencies.*)

 #### Conda environment
+If you do not have [Anaconda](https://www.anaconda.com/distribution/) installed on your computer, please do so first.
 - Download latest version of the app from [the repository](https://gitlab.com/RBP_Bioinformatics/deepnet/-/tags)
 - Unzip the directory `tar -xf deepnet.tar.gz`
 - Go to the project directory `cd deepnet`